 | Compare against history | TubeAnalytics | shows channel-level pattern changes | depends on good input from the upload |

-If you want the broader CTR strategy that sits behind the thumbnail, read Best Tools to Improve YouTube Click-Through Rates and How Do You Diagnose Low YouTube CTR in YouTube Studio?.
+If you want the broader CTR strategy that sits behind the thumbnail, read Best Tools to Improve YouTube Click-Through Rates in 2026 and How Do You Diagnose Low YouTube CTR in YouTube Studio?.